Let's be charitable, though: is there any way to defend what these seemingly inconsistent people said?

 Bush was the greatest prez.

-P1- questionable ("great" is subjective)
+P1- questionable ("great" is subjective)3) Some people are funny.

 P2- questionable ("great" is subjective)